 - (1) Accessory Dwelling Unit.
 Secondary dwelling unit(s) on a lot; may be located in a secondary building and or interior to the principal building. - (a) Units in secondary buildings. - [1] Quantity.
-One (1) accessory dwelling unit in a secondary structure is permitted per lot. - [2] Maximum Unit Size.
+One (1) accessory dwelling unit in a secondary structure is permitted per lot. - {2} Maximum Unit Size.
 Maximum unit size is 950 square feet. - (b) Interior Units.
 An interior accessory dwelling unit is located in the primary dwelling structure with defined as one with a separate exterior entrance.
 When located interior to the principal structure the following are required. - [1] Quantity.
 One (1) accessory dwelling unit interior to a principal building is permitted. - [2] Maximum Unit Size.
 Maximum unit size is less than or equal to thirty (30) percent of the square footage of the primary residential unit or 600 square feet, whichever is larger. - (c) Parking.
 Space for 1 car per accessory dwelling unit is required.
 On-street parking, if available overnight, can meet this requirement if located within 660 feet. - (2) Agriculture.
 Growing of food crops indoor or outside for personal use, donation, or sale; this excludes the growth of marihuana plants for medicinal or recreational purposes as an accessory use on the lot.
-In the districts where agriculture is Permitted with Development Standards ("PD"), the following standards apply, - (a) Agriculture as an accessory use shall not prevent a lot from meeting its lot type or dimensional requirements, refer to Article 5 Zoning Standards.
+In the districts where agriculture is Permitted with Development Standards ("PD"), the following standards apply, - (a) Agriculture as an accessory use shall not prevent a lot from meeting its lot type or dimensional requirements, refer to Article 5 Zoning Standards. - (b) Agriculture as an accessory use is permitted in all yards. - (c) Agriculture as an accessory use is permitted within a building, provided that it is not in the occupied space of a building; it is permitted on a buildings roof. - (3) Drive Through.
+Drive throughs provide service to customers who remain in their vehicle and may be used in conjunction with variety of uses including financial institutions and restaurants.
+In the districts where a drive through is Permitted with Development Standards ("PD"), the following standards apply, Refer to Figure 4.5-1 Drive Throughs.